OctopusDeploy/blog/blog/2018-07/octopus-workers.md

 Azure, AWS, and Terraform steps all need somewhere to run, so, out-of-the-box that's the Built-in Worker on the Octopus Server.
 Steps in Octopus are executed by [Calamari](https://github.com/OctopusDeploy/Calamari), our open-source, conventions-based deployment executable.
 Often, Calamari runs on a deployment target, but in the case of Azure, AWS, and Terraform steps the Octopus Server uses the Built-in Worker to invoke Calamari locally.

 Script steps are the giveaway that Octopus can invoke Calamari locally.
-In the script step pictured you can see the option to run the step on the Octopus Server; it's the built-in worker that makes this possible.
+In the script step pictured you can see the option to run on the Octopus Server; it's the Built-in Worker that makes this possible.

 ![Script Step run-on-server](workers-run-on-server.png)